Madeeha-Anjum/jwt/README.md

 # Welcome to JWT 🚀🚀🚀

-JWT is a basic todo app that will implement JSON web token authentication in FASTAPI.
+JWT is a basic todo app that will implement JSON web token authentication in FastAPI.

 ## Local development